James9074/omada-monitor/README.md

     python omada_monitor.py
     ```

 2. The application will attempt to auto-login using saved credentials.
 If no credentials are saved or auto-login fails, a login dialog will appear.
+You'll need to entire the base url (http://<ip_or_domain.tld>) and site (Usually `Default`).

+The data will refresh every 30 seconds, or when "Refresh" is clicked.

 ### Saving Credentials

 Creds are saved locally using Fernet encryption under ~/.omada-monitor Preferably, we'd store this in the Mac's keyring.
 Until then, you might want to use a read-only Omada controller user.
 To save your creds:

-1. Enter your Omada Controller username and password in the login dialog.
+1. Enter your Omada Controller config in the login dialog.
-2. Click the "Save Credentials" button to securely save your credentials for future use in ~/.omada-monitor/credentials.enc
+2. Click the "Save and Login" button to securely save your credentials for future use in ~/.omada-monitor/credentials.enc

 ## Building (macos only)